-Previously, Phyllida worked on social justice, education equity, and welfare issues as a Senior Research Associate at the Applied Research Center (now Race Forward) and as a consultant for various organizations including the Center for Community Change, the Federation of Child Care Centers of Alabama, and the Center for Law and Social Policy.
+Prior to coming to the ACLU, Phyllida worked on racial justice, education equity, and welfare issues.
+She was a Senior Research Associate at the Applied Research Center (now Race Forward) and a consultant for various organizations including the Center for Community Change, the Federation of Child Care Centers of Alabama, and the Center for Law and Social Policy.